Wildlife trafficking ring killed at least 118 eagles, prosecutors say

 Government officials have not revealed any other species of birds killed.

-Bald and golden eagles are considered sacred by many American Indians.
+Bald and golden eagles are sacred to many Native Americans.
 U.S. law prohibits anyone without a permit from killing, wounding or disturbing eagles, or taking their nests or eggs.

 Illegal shootings are a leading cause of golden eagle deaths, according to a recent government study.